Ritzing/Stock-Graph-/README.md

 Stock News is a simple web application for analysis of stocks and news.

-It is built mainly with JavaScript, JQeury, Canvas, and BootStrap.
+It is built mainly with JavaScript, jQuery, Canvas, and BootStrap.
 It integrates the following APIs:
 + Markit on Demand (for stock data): http://dev.markitondemand.com/MODApis/
 + New York Times Article Search API (for news articles): http://developer.nytimes.com/docs/read/article_search_api_v2